Jimskapt/rust-book-fr/FRENCH/src/ch06-03-if-let.md

 express using a `match`, remember that `if let` is in your Rust toolbox as well.
 -->

-Si vous vous trouvez dans une situation dans laquelle votre programme a une logique qui est trop verbeuse en utilisant un `match`, souvenez-vous que `if let` est aussi dans votre boite à outils Rust.
+Si vous trouvez que votre programme est alourdi par l'utilisation d'un `match`, souvenez-vous que `if let` est aussi présent dans votre boite à outils Rust.

 <!--
 ## Summary